 Stress is a common concern in today’s fast-paced life.
 But is all stress inherently bad?
 Turns out, there are two kinds of stress: Eustress and distress – both of which can motivate us in different ways.

-To learn more, we spoke with Dr. Nanika Coor, a Licensed Psychologist, and Joel Kosman, a Licensed Clinical Social Worker, about eustress, distress, and how our perceptions can shape how we interpret “stress” as a concept in the first place.
+To learn more, we spoke with Dr. Nanika Coor, a Licensed Psychologist, and Joel Kosman, a Licensed Clinical Social Worker.
+We learned about eustress, distress, and how our perceptions can shape how we interpret “stress” as a concept in the first place.

 What is eustress?

 “Eustress is a kind of ‘doable’ stress,” explains Dr. Coor.
 “You’re faced with a challenge, but a challenge you know you can handle – and you actually look forward to handling that challenge.
 You feel out of your comfort zone in a good way.”

 Its name stems from the Greek prefix eu-, which means “good” – implying a beneficial element to its presence.

 “When in a state of eustress, a person feels absorbed in, and intensely focused on, the task at hand,” says Dr. Coor.
 “There is a sense of satisfaction, motivation, excitement and potential in the experience of eustress.
 It lasts for a short period of time, and is a positive experience.”

 “One might feel eustress when embarking on life milestones usually perceived to be positive,” explains Dr. Coor.